defensio/defensio-wordpress/readme.txt

 == Compatibility ==

-Defensio does not work with Wordpress 2.9 due to a known Wordpress bug (http://core.trac.wordpress.org/ticket/11505).
+Defensio does not work with WordPress 2.9 due to a known WordPress bug (http://core.trac.wordpress.org/ticket/11505).
-This bug has been fixed in Wordpress 2.9.1, so make sure to update your installation before using Defensio.
+This bug has been fixed in WordPress 2.9.1, so make sure to update your installation before using Defensio.

 PHP 5 is also required.
 This plugin will NOT work with PHP 4.